-Meet the members of the executive team!
-To share a little bit about ourselves, each member of the executive committee has written a small profile including their background, interests, duties, and goals for the year.
+Meet the members of the 2023-2024 executive team!
+To share a little bit about themselves, each member of the executive committee has written a small profile including their background, interests, duties, and goals for the year.
 Feel free to reach out to us or approach us if you see us around!

 VP Social Activities